 Can GPS evidence be used in court?
 Not always!

-In January 2012, the Supreme Court decided the case United States v.
-Jones, unanimously affirming a lower court ruling that police acted illegally when they attached a GPS tracking device to a suspect’s car without a valid warrant.
+In January 2012, the Supreme Court unanimously affirmed a lower court ruling that police acted illegally when they attached a GPS tracking device to a suspect’s car without a valid warrant.

 The Fourth Amendment Protects Against Unreasonable Search and Seizure

-Though the justices agreed that such an action was a violation of the Fourth Amendment, which affords protection against unreasonable search and seizure, their decision by no means clarified when the use of GPS evidence and other technology in court becomes an illegal invasion of privacy.
+Though the justices in United States v.
+Jones agreed that such an action was a violation of the Fourth Amendment, which affords protection against unreasonable search and seizure, their decision by no means clarified when the use of GPS evidence and other technology in court becomes an illegal invasion of privacy.

 The decision included three opinions, each employing three different legal rationales, and courts around the country have been struggling to determine how to apply precedent in a world where privacy and technology conflict and the slow-moving judicial system struggles to keep pace with the rapid technological development.